adonisjs/v5-docs/content/guides/http/routing.md

 Parameters part of the URL are always represented as a string.
 For example: In the URL `/posts/1`, the value `1` is a string and not a number since there is no direct way to infer data types for the URI segments.

-However, you can manually cast the params to their actual Javascript data type by defining a `cast` property with the param matcher.
+However, you can manually cast the params to their actual JavaScript data type by defining a `cast` property with the param matcher.

 ```ts
 Route